 The Middle Kingdom does not cater to tourists.
 Tourists cater to the Middle Kingdom.

-We products of Western European culture were all raised during a period of global history when English was king, when American economic and military might dictate terms on guns and butter, when all the nations of the world were somewhat obliged to speak a bit of OUR language in order to make nice.
+We products of Western European culture were all raised during a period of global history when English was the lingua franca (to badly mix a metaphor), when American economic and military power might dictate terms on guns and butter, when all the nations of the world were somewhat obliged to speak a bit of OUR language in order to make nice.

-In the context of 3,000 years, this is another blip — and things are changing.
+In the context of 3,000 years, this recent period of American hegemony is another blip.
+Things are changing.
 The bad century is over.
-So far as China is concerned (along with every other nation whose long-term history intersects with that of the Middle Kingdom) this doesn’t represent such radical change.
-Things are merely getting back to normal.
+So far as China is concerned — along with every other nation whose long-term history intersects with that of the Middle Kingdom — this doesn’t represent such radical change.
+Things are just getting back to normal.